-Borough of Manhattan Community College (BMCC/CUNY) will confer Associate degrees to graduates during morning and afternoon Commencement ceremonies at The Theater at Madison Square Garden, 4 Pennsylvania Plaza in Manhattan, on June 2, 2017.
+Borough of Manhattan Community College (BMCC/CUNY) conferred Associate degrees to more than 3,800 graduates during morning and afternoon Commencement ceremonies at The Theater at Madison Square Garden, 4 Pennsylvania Plaza in Manhattan, on June 2, 2017.

-The morning ceremony will begin at 11 a.m. and the afternoon ceremony at 3:30 p.m.
-Each ceremony will feature remarks by members of BMCC’s administration and speeches by the 2017 BMCC valedictorians: Computer Science major Olasubomi Ayomide Efuniyi and Psychology major Paulina Malinowska.
+The morning ceremony began at 11 a.m. and the afternoon ceremony at 3:30 p.m.
+Each ceremony featured remarks by members of BMCC’s administration and speeches by the 2017 BMCC valedictorians: Computer Science major Olasubomi Ayomide Efuniyi and Psychology major Paulina Malinowska.

 BMCC offers Associate degree programs in more than 45 disciplines, ranging from engineering to art history to computer science.
-Crossing the stage in June will be a number of students who are the first to graduate from one of BMCC’s new degree programs.
+Crossing the stage at this commencement were a number of students who were the first to graduate from one of BMCC’s new degree programs.